cgat-developers/ruffus/doc/tutorials/simple_tutorial/simple_tutorial_code.rst

+.. include:: ../../global.inc
 .. _Simple_Tutorial_code:

 ############################################################
-Code for the simple tutorial: 7 steps to *Ruffus*
+Code for the simple tutorial: 8 steps to *Ruffus*
 ############################################################

     * :ref:`A simple tutorial<Simple_Tutorial>`